tsunami416604/azure-docs.hu-hu/articles/cloud-services-dotnet-continuous-delivery.md

     control check-in occurs.

 5. Choose the **Build Defaults** tab, and under Build controller, verify the name of the build server.
 Also, choose the option **Copy build output to the following drop folder** and specify the desired drop location.

-5. Test the success of your build step by checking in a change to your project, or queue up a new build.
+6. Test the success of your build step by checking in a change to your project, or queue up a new build.
 To queue up a new build, in the Team Explorer, right-click **All Build Definitions,** and then choose **Queue New Build**.

-<h2> <a name="step4"> </a><span class="short-header">Publish Using Powershell</span>Step 4: Publish a Package using a Powershell Script</h2>
+## <a name="step4"> </a><span class="short-header">Publish Using Powershell</span>Step 4: Publish a Package using a Powershell Script

 This section describes how to construct a Windows PowerShell script that will publish the Cloud app package output to Azure using